quasariumm/BUas_Intake/LearningProgressLog.md

 ## 2024-04-15
 Made the inventory counts work.
 Every time you build an object, that item's value will decrease.
 It lead to a segmentation fault, that was caused bu the fact that I had not initialised a value in a constructor.
 Also made it so you can cancel building.

+## 2024-04-16
+Made a booster sprite and put it in the inventory.